AndrewEjL/SEG_Group1_Frontend/README.md

 Nominatim has a usage policy that includes rate limiting (1 request per second).
 Be mindful of this when making multiple requests in quick succession.

+## Test Accounts

+You can use the following test accounts to explore different aspects of the application:

+### Regular User
+- **Email**: test@example.com
+- **Password**: password

+### Organization User
+- **Email**: org@example.com
+- **Password**: password

+## Features

+- **User-side features**:
+  - List electronic waste items for pickup
+  - Track the status of your listed items
+  - View history of previous recycling activity
+  - Manage your user profile and account settings

+- **Organization-side features**:
+  - View available items for pickup
+  - Schedule and manage pickups
+  - Assign collectors to routes
+  - Process and track e-waste collection

+- **Collector features**:
+  - View optimized pickup routes
+  - Navigate between pickup locations
+  - Mark pickups as complete

+## Technical Information

+- Built with React Native and TypeScript
+- Uses React Navigation for navigation
+- Incorporates OpenStreetMap and OSRM for mapping and routing
+- Implements Context API for state management

 ### Attribution

 OpenStreetMap requires attribution when using their services.
 This has been added to all map components with: